Hell0wor1d/chatbots/README.md

 ##Inroduction

 ###Backgroud
-This is a ChatBots prototype for Wall Street English Online, Which can provide Self-Service to get the personabled course plan for our learners.
+This is a ChatBots prototype, which can provide Self-Service to help learners get the course plan.

 ###Tech Stack

+Author: root#kev7n.com, pls replace # to @.
+If any questions, you can touch me. :D

 DEVELOPMENT STACK|Tool
 ---|---|